Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Check for hysteresis in measurements

 \section{Check for hysteresis in $P_{3f}$ measurements}

 Here we check whether or not $P_{3f}(T)$ measurements exhibit hysteresis.
 The HiPIMS 125 V bias Nb/Cu sample first undergoes a cool down from 10 K to 3.6 K with zero RF field.
-The microwave signal is turned on after the temperature stabilizes at 3.6 K. The sample then gradually warms up from 3.6 K to 10 K (warm up $P_{3f}(T)$), and then cools down from 10 K to 3.6 K (cool down $P_{3f}(T)$), with the microwave signal being turned on in this process.
+The microwave signal is turned on after the temperature stabilizes at 3.6 K. The sample then gradually warms up from 3.6 K to 10 K (warm-up $P_{3f}(T)$), and then cools down from 10 K to 3.6 K (cool-down $P_{3f}(T)$), with the microwave signal being turned on in this process.
 As shown in Fig. \ref{fig:Hysteresis}, such $P_{3f}(T)$ measurement does not exhibit a clear hysteresis.

 The measurement of Fig. \ref{fig:Hysteresis} is performed one year and a half after the measurement of Fig. \ref{fig:75Vand125V} (b).
-It is quite possible different regions of the sample surface are studied in these two measurements.
+It is quite likely that different regions of the sample surface are studied in these two measurements.
 This might explain why Fig. \ref{fig:Hysteresis} ($T_{c}^{P_{3f}}$=4.8 K) and Fig. \ref{fig:75Vand125V} (b) ($T_{c}^{P_{3f}}$=6.8 K) show different $P_{3f}$ signals.